 There are two versions of this ramp - bi-fold and tri-fold.
-The first one is 106 m long while the latter is 180 m in length.
+This option sets it apart from others on the list.
+The first one is 106 cm long while the latter is 180 cm in length.
 If you own an SUV or other high-off-the-ground vehicles, then you should go for a tri-fold.
 The shorter version is for lowered cars and other indoor hard to reach places, like beds or sofas.
 The ramp has slightly raised edges that protect your canine friend from slipping off of it.

 The Pet Gear Travel Lite Ramp being tested by our independent expert team.

 One thing we especially like about SupertraX mat is that it’s removable and safe for machine-washing.
-So, you don’t need to worry if this ramp serves as a paw-cleaning placemat before entering the vehicle, since you can easily clean it.
-Once you’re done using it, fold it for less storage space.
+So, I didn’t need to worry when this ramp served as a paw-cleaning placemat before entering the vehicle since I could easily clean it.
+Once I was done using it, I could fold it for easy storage.

 This dog ramp is made out of a combination of plastic and aluminium.
-It weighs 5.9 kg, meaning it’s on the lighter side.
-When slid in, it’s 1 meter long, so it doesn’t take up much car trunk space.
-It has a rubber handle that helps with transporting, and a safety release latch that prevents it from opening unexpectedly.
+It weighs 5.9 kg, meaning it’s lighter than most ramps on this list.
+When slid in, it’s 1 metre long, so it doesn’t take up much car trunk space.
+Like our number three choice, it has a rubber handle that helps with transporting, and a safety release latch that prevents it from opening unexpectedly.

 The Solvit Deluxe Telescoping Pet Ramp being tested by our independent expert team.

-The ramp features a high-traction walking surface - it helps paws grip onto the ramp when walking on it, which is especially important for steep climbs.
+The ramp features a high-traction walking surface so it helps paws grip onto the ramp when walking on it, which is especially important for steep climbs.
 Four rubber feet keep it stable while it’s in use.
 Side rails are raised, so your pooch can safely use the ramp.
-When it comes to cleaning, this traction surface is quite forgiving.
+When it comes to cleaning, we quickly learned that this traction surface is quite forgiving.
 A little bit of mild detergent and water will remove any paw marks.